-The BANs are issued pursuant to the Constitution and laws of the State, and a bond resolution adopted by the Board of Education of the District on December 18, 2019, following approval of a proposition by a majority of the qualified voters of the District at a Special District Meeting held on December 3, 2019, authorizing the issuance of \$20,407,453 serial bonds by the District to finance the construction of improvements and alterations to District buildings and the sites thereof.
-The issuance of the Notes will provide initial financing for this project.
+The BANs are issued pursuant to the Constitution and laws of the State, and a bond resolution adopted by the Board of Education of the District on December 18, 2019, following approval of a proposition by a majority of the qualified voters of the District at a Special District Meeting held on December 3, 2019, authorizing the issuance of \$20,407,453 serial bonds by the District to finance the construction of alterations and improvements to District buildings and the sites.
+The District currently has outstanding \$19,530,073 bond anticipation notes maturing on September 7, 2023.
+The proceeds of the Notes, together with \$235,000 in available funds, will be used to redeem the outstanding notes.